jina-ai/dalle-flow/README.md

 DALL·E Flow is built with [Jina]() in a client-server architecture.
 This enables DALL·E Flow with high scalability,  non-blocking streaming, and a modern Pythonic API.
 Client can interact the server via gRPC/Websocket/HTTP with TLS.

+**Why Human-in-the-Loop?** Generative art is a creative process.
+While recent advances of DALL·E unleash people's creativity, having a single-prompt-single-output UX/UI locks the imagination _one_ possibility, which is bad no matter how fine this single result is.
+DALL·E Flow is an alternative to the one-liner, by formalizing the generative art as an iterative procedure.

 ## Gallery

 > Image filename (dash is whitespace) is the corresponding text prompt.